Rodi122/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-#More pointers, arrays and strings.
+0x06.
+C - More pointers, arrays and strings

-#TASKS

 0. strcat

 Write a function that concatenates two strings.